 Coming Back to Campus

-International students traveling from abroad to Canada for the Fall 2021 semester need to follow COVID-19: Travel, testing, quarantine and border policies outlined by the government at the time of the travel.
-You can visit the Office of the Vice Provost, Students website for more information on how to return to campus.
+International students traveling from abroad to Canada must visit the Office of the Vice Provost, Students website for more information on how to return to campus.

 University Health Insurance Plan (UHIP)